naveen-ds-stack/Credit-Portfolio-Risk-Default-Detection/README.md

-# Credit Portfolio Risk & Default Detection
+# Credit Portfolio Risk Assessment

 10.8% of 8,876 credit card customers are on a watch list carrying ₹2.8M in outstanding balance.
 This project identifies who they are, why they are high risk, and what the bank should do about each segment — using RFM segmentation and explainable rule-based risk flagging built in Python.